JFrog CLI Control Manager

 make install

-Requirements: Go toolchain.
 The make install command copies the jfcm executable to ~/.jfcm/shim.
-You can also run make bootstrap to ensure ~/.jfcm/shim is added to your shell's PATH.
+You can also run make bootstrap to add ~/.jfcm/shim to your shell's PATH.

 Post-Installation and Verification

-After installation, the shim directory ($HOME/.jfcm/shim) must be prioritized at the beginning of your $PATH to ensure JFCM-managed jf versions take precedence.
+After installation, the shim directory ($HOME/.jfcm/shim) must be prioritized at the beginning of your $PATH so JFCM-managed jf versions take precedence.

 echo $PATH